 At the end of your work, you’ll probably still discover few things about your creation that you couldn’t have predicted before.
 I treat those as nice surprises, crowning the creative process if you know how to improvise around them.

-For example, after final assembly it appeared that pallets I used to make two tabletops weren’t perfectly fitting to their bases.
-In both cases joining at one corner of the table gave me about 1 inch depth of totally unplanned additional space.
+For example, after final assembly it appeared that pallets I used to make tabletops weren’t perfectly fitting to the ones used as bases.
+In both of final fittings, metal plate joinings at one corner of the table gave me about 1 inch depth of totally unplanned additional space.
 Something to worry about?
 No, at all.
 Instantly I figured out that it could be used… as stash for bussiness cards or leaflets.
 Improvising — almost always simple, clever and effective.

 Step Five: It’s alive!